alexbowen/tandem-weather/README.md

 `npm test`

 I have included unit tests for the actions of an API call, and some of the helpers I have implemented.
-These are intende for demonsatration and coverage would need to be greater in a real life application.
+These are intended for demonstration and coverage would need to be greater in a real life application.

 I have also included a demonstration of a simple component snapshot test.